Trig M Track: The best beginner hike in Canterbury

 Just before the track meets up with the Coach Stream track, the path levels off to a bit of a ridge and then becomes more undulating, some downhill sections before a good uphill push to the top.

 The last part of the track to the top in my opinion is probably the hardest, more so coming down.
 It’s a short steep climb and the terrain in some parts is shingley.
-I find it harder to come down just making sure I don’t slip on the rocks.
-Having said this, it’s not so steep that if you slipped you’d just fall down the track so don’t worry.
-It’s very manageable and even after I’ve been hiking for a while I still take my time.
+I find it harder to come down, making sure I don’t slip on the rocks.
+Having said this, it is still manageable, just take your time.

 The summit